fiinix/fiinix.github.io/_posts/2014/december/2014-12-10-a-21st-century-hunt-for-the-perfect-christmas-tree.md

 That immaculate, virgin Mary-esque Christmas tree.

-The tree to make all other trees weep, as they compare their lives to it's and kill themselves.
+The tree to make all other trees weep, as they compare their lives to its and kill themselves.

 Hold on.